suhank/zea-engine/docs/api/SceneTree/Material.md

 ### setShaderName
 Sets shader by using the name of the class with the script.
-It is important that the shader is registered in `SGFactory`, otherwise it will error.
+It is important that the shader is registered in `Registry`, otherwise it will error.
 See all classes that extend from `GLShader`.